 That said, this isn’t really a negative in our eyes.
 Mt.
-Fuji is both a UNESCO Heritage Site and a protected area within the Fuji-Hakone-Izu National Park, so we’d rather not see the natural beauty of the area destroyed to allow for a bit more tourism.
+Fuji is both a UNESCO Heritage Site and a protected area within the Fuji-Hakone-Izu National Park.
+So we’d rather not see the natural beauty of the area destroyed by too much tourism.

-Year-Round Mt.
+Quick Comparison of Popular Mt.
 Fuji Day Tours From Tokyo

-Area orientation: Mt.
-Fuji and the surrounding attractions
+Area Orientation: Mt.
+Fuji and the Surrounding Attractions

 This section is meant to orient you with all the highlight attractions surrounding Mt.
 Fuji.